gnana997/node-jsonrpc/docs/TRANSPORT.md

 ## Overview

-Transports in `node-jsonrpc` are responsible for:
+Transports in `@gnana997/node-jsonrpc` are responsible for:

 1. **Sending messages** - Transmitting JSON-RPC messages to the other party
 2. **Receiving messages** - Listening for and emitting incoming messages